zkPassOfficial/zkPass-node/README.md

 ### **Multi-party computation**
 Give users the ability to prove to third parties the provenance of such data.
 The specific implementation of this project, is based on:
 - ECtF: Converting shares in EC(Fp) to shares in Fp
-- GC: Efficient garbling from a fixed-Key blockcipher scheme BHKR13
+- GC: FreeXor + Half-Gates  (Stacked Garbling/Three Halves make a whole)
-- OT: KOS15
+- OT: IKNP03 + KOS15 (Silent OT)

 ### **Zero-knowledge proofs**
-Refer to the ability of a proverto convince a verifierthat an assertion is correctwithout providing any useful information to the verifier.
+Refer to the ability of a prover to convince a verifier that an assertion is correct without providing any useful information to the verifier.
 The specific implementation of this project is based on the PLONK algorithm.

 ## Project Structure